Innovative processing of vegetables and potatoes

 How we work

-The novel processing technologies, including 3 types of Microwave Heating and Pulsed Electric Field (PEF), will be utilized to demonstrate the potential to combine savings in energy and water consumption and improvement of sensorial and nutritional quality.
-Pre-treatment using PEF, and Supercritical Fluid Extraction (SFE) will add value to underutilized by-products and waste.
+The novel processing technologies, including 3 types of Microwave Heating, High Moisture Extrusion Cooking (HMEC) and Pulsed Electric Field (PEF), have been utilized to demonstrate the potential to combine savings in energy and water consumption and improvement of sensorial and nutritional quality.
+HMEC and pre-treatment using PEF, and Supercritical Fluid Extraction (SFE) have been demonstrated to add value to underutilized by-products and waste.

-Mathematical modelling and innovative process design will be used to optimize the conditions for the innovative processing technologies, with the aim to improve energy and cost efficiency.
-Modelling will also be used to predict how process design influences the kinetics of nutrient retention, functional properties of treated foods, and how they contribute towards desired properties and quality.
+Mathematical modelling and innovative process design are used to optimize the conditions for the innovative processing technologies, with the aim to improve energy and cost efficiency.
+We have also used modelling to predict how process design influences the kinetics of nutrient retention, functional properties of treated foods, and how they contribute towards desired properties and quality.

-Additionally, innovative canning technology introducing modified can geometries will complement process design to further optimize energy efficiency.
+Additionally, innovative canning technology introducing modified can geometries have complemented process design to further optimize energy efficiency.

 - Use of PFE and SC-CO2 for extraction of phytochemicals: PEF & SC-CO2 are useful ‘green’ technologies to extract valuable phytochemicals.
 PEF was evaluated as pre-treatment before SC-CO2 extraction to recover carotenoids from carrot by-products.
 Follow-up experiments are planned with other by-products.

-- Use of HMEC for texturizing plant-derived ingredients: HMEC is a interesting technology to turn plant-based ingredients into ‘meat-like’ products.
-Protein-rich by-products will be evaluated as raw materials in a high-moisture extrusion cooking process.
+- Use of HMEC for texturizing plant-derived ingredients: HMEC is a interesting technology to turn plant-based ingredients into ‘meat-like’ vegan or hybrid products.
+Protein-rich by-products (e.g. side streams from pea and mushroom processing) have been evaluated as raw materials in a high-moisture extrusion cooking process.

-We have made a small flyer about the main aims of the InProVe project.
+We have made a flyer about the main aims of the InProVe project.